Marv Albert

 In addition to working extensively in both professional and college basketball, he has experience calling a variety of other sports, such as American football, ice hockey, horse racing, boxing, and tennis.
 Albert has called the play-by-play of eight Super Bowls, nine NBA Finals, and seven Stanley Cup Finals.
 He has also called the Wimbledon Tennis Championships for TNT with Jim Courier and Mary Carillo and has worked as a co-host and reporter for two World Series (1986 and 1988).

 Albert hails from a family of broadcasters.
 His brothers, Al and Steve Albert, and a son, Kenny, are also play-by-play sports commentators.

-In 2015, Albert was inducted into the broadcasting Hall of Fame.

 Early life

 Albert was born to a Jewish family in Brooklyn, New York City, where he went to Abraham Lincoln High School.
 His family members owned a grocery store on Brighton Beach Avenue between 3rd and 4th Streets known as Aufrichtig.
 He attended Syracuse University's Newhouse School of Public Communications from 1960 through 1963.
 In 1962, he served as the voice of the AAA Syracuse Chiefs.
 He graduated from New York University in 1965.